-In the peak immigration years at Ellis Island, before 1914, when over two-thirds of immigrants to the United States arrived there, the key U.S. immigration policy debate was over whether or not to enact a restrictive literacy test, then thought likely to block about one-third of the movement from Europe.
-On the west coast, however, official policy was already then mostly restrictive, and most of the potential immigration from Asia was blocked by the ethnically discriminatory 1882 Chinese Exclusion Act.
+In the peak immigration years at Ellis Island, before 1914, when over two-thirds of all US immigrants arrived there, the key U.S. immigration policy debate was over whether or not to enact a restrictive literacy test, then thought likely to block about one-third of the inflow from Europe.
+On the west coast, however, official policy was already then mostly restrictive, and most potential immigration from Asia was blocked by the ethnically discriminatory 1882 Chinese Exclusion Act.

-One important component of the 1906-07 compromise negotiations, between pro-immigration Republicans in the House of Representatives and restrictionist Republicans in the Senate, was the extension of restriction to Japanese immigrants.
+In 1906-07, an important component of compromise negotiations -between pro-immigration Republicans in the House of Representatives and restrictionist Republicans in the Senate- was the extension of restriction to Japanese immigrants.
 Japanese had, until then, been spared anything like the Chinese Exclusion Act.
-Moreover, Theodore Roosevelt’s articulated respect for Japan’s military prowess in defeating Russia in 1905 had helped him broker the peace treaty that ended the war between an ascendant Japanese empire and a declining Czarist empire, and won him the Nobel Peace Prize.
-The U.S. president later used this diplomatic entree to help square the circle of Republican Party ambiguity on immigration policy [Keeling, Business of Transatlantic Migration, p.
+Moreover, Theodore Roosevelt’s articulated respect for Japan’s military prowess in defeating Russia in 1905 had helped him broker the peace treaty that ended the war between an ascendant Japanese empire and a declining Czarist empire, and had won him the Nobel Peace Prize.
+The U.S. president used this diplomatic entree to help square the circle of Republican Party ambiguity on immigration policy [Keeling, Business of Transatlantic Migration, p.
 194].

-A specially-designed clause in the resulting 1907 Immigration Act enabled Roosevelt to later negotiate the “Gentleman’s Agreement” with Japan restricting immigration to America in return for rolling back discrimination against Japanese immigrant children attending California public schools.
+A specially-designed clause in the resulting 1907 Immigration Act enabled Roosevelt to later negotiate the “Gentleman’s Agreement,” whereby Japan reduced migration to America in return for a rolling back of discrimination against Japanese immigrant children attending California public schools.
 By this promise of extending restriction against the roughly 3% of U.S. immigration coming from Asia, Roosevelt and his emissaries secured bicameral support for continuing an essentially non-restrictive policy towards the roughly 93% of U.S. immigration coming from Europe.

-The political readiness in 2013 to provide increased funding for further cracking down on the minority of today’s immigration stemming from illegal border crossings, echoes the willingness, in 1907, to tighten restrictions upon the small minority of U.S. immigration coming then from Asia.
-The echo from Angel Island, built to keep most Asians out, thus reinforces the echo from Ellis Island, built to allow most Europeans in [Bob Barde, Golden Gate, p.
+The political readiness in 2013 to provide increased funding for further cracking down on the minority of today’s immigration stemming from illegal border crossings, echoed the willingness, in 1907, to tighten restrictions upon the small minority of U.S. immigration coming then from Asia.
+The echo from Angel Island, built to keep most Asians out, has thus reinforced the echo from Ellis Island, built to allow most Europeans in [Bob Barde, Golden Gate, p.
 13], thanks to political compromising.
-Both echoes ring today, in part because, as Erika Lee [At America’s Gates, p.
+Both echoes still ring over a century later, in part because, as Erika Lee [At America’s Gates, p.
 251] puts it: